 Jeff Grimston has been an accountancy tutor since 1996 and with Premier Training for 21 years.

 He previously worked as a company accountant, finance director and as chief examiner of Cost and Management Accounting for a professional body.
-His dedication was rewarded earlier this year when Jeff was handed the prestigious Lifetime Achievement Award by the AAT.
+His dedication was rewarded last year when Jeff was handed the prestigious Lifetime Achievement Award by the AAT.

 Vernon Anderson, AAT President, remarked: “With a case load of over 800 students – of which his colleagues believe he could name each and every one, along with which level they’re on and the unit they’re working towards – his commitment and eagerness to support and guide each student until they get it, is second to none.
 Compassionate, caring and empathetic are just three words regularly used to describe Jeff.”